haaazelii/BENG183/Intro_to_HMMER.md

 - **Homology Search (`hmmsearch`)**: Used for discovery.
 It takes the custom profile HMM and scans a target sequence database to find new homologs.

 - **Domain Annotation (`hmmscan`):** Used for identification.
-It takes a single query sequence and scans it against a library of profiles HMM to identify functional domains within the sequence.
+It takes a single query sequence and scans it against a library of profile HMMs to identify functional domains within the sequence.

 ### 4. Output: Ranked Results